hannonhill/Webservices-Java-Sample-Project/README.md

 To do this:

-1.)
-Open the WSDL from your Cascade Server instance by going to: http://<your-cascade-url>/ws/services/AssetOperationService?wsdl
+1. Open the WSDL from your Cascade Server instance by going to: http://<your-cascade-url>/ws/services/AssetOperationService?wsdl
-2.)
-Save this as a file "asset-operation.wsdl".
+2. Save this as a file "asset-operation.wsdl".
-3.)
-Replace the "asset-operation.wsdl" file in src/java/wsdl inside the eclipse project with your own file.
+3. Replace the "asset-operation.wsdl" file in src/java/wsdl inside the eclipse project with your own file.
-4.)
-Open a command-line/terminal window to run ant.
+4. Open a command-line/terminal window to run ant.
-5.)
-Navigate to to the base directory where the project was unzipped to
-    (for example, java/workspace/Cascade Webservices) and type the command "ant"
+5. Navigate to to the base directory where the project was unzipped to (e.g. java/workspace/Cascade Webservices) and type the command "ant"

    You should see a successful ant build similar to:

 	$ ant
 	Buildfile: /Users/bradley/cascade/Webservices-Java-Sample-Project/build.xml